First uploaded June 2, 2019

 the trailer for the comedy special

-THE concept behind My Dad Wrote a Porno is brilliant as a display of an attitude in criticism, whether its subject is fictional or not (we mean, the subject of the criticism in it be real or not).
+The My Dad Wrote a Porno HBO special.
+The concept behind My Dad Wrote a Porno is brilliant as a display of an attitude in criticism, whether its subject is fictional or not (we mean, the subject of the criticism in it be real or not).
 The May 2019 HBO comedy special recreating the British podcast in front of a live audience at the Roundhouse Theatre in London looked at a supposed lost chapter of the podcast's bad-porn-literature-product object of ridicule.
 The chapter was examined almost word for word, in the same manner the hosts (including model Alice Levine) did in the podcast.

 But it's not academic criticism!―you say.
 Hey: it's criticism that academics' career greed and leech-like corruption hiding behind pretentious inaccessibility, or any honest but serious-looking workshop, cannot equal in terms of both its mocking fun with the letters and clear forgiving affection towards the most laughable of authors.